Updated time: Oct 04, 2021, 09:11 (UTC+03:00)

 Each month, compare the amount you plan to spend with the amount you've spent and calculate the difference to see how much you save.
 If you have negative money or just spend enough, attempt to figure out if there are any wasted, unreasonable amounts of money that you can adapt to next month.

-With super convenient apps, money transfers go all over the world through swift and SEPA money transfers.
+With super convenient apps, international money transfer go all over the world through swift and SEPA money transfers.
 Conversion or foreign currency trading is no longer a problem for you.
 The management of cash flow, look at the history of money transfer, manage many different accounts such as personal accounts, business accounts, sales accounts, etc. It is also possible to set financial goals, liquidity easily and conveniently.

-DNBC Financial Group with super app DNBCnet delivers a perfectly optimal experience for customers.
+DNBC Financial Group with super mobile payment app DNBCnet delivers a perfectly optimal experience for customers.
 Managing your finances and cash flow will no longer be an obstacle for you.
 We are one of the most prestigious and quality fintech companies.
 We provide you with a secure payment solution, lookup transaction history, own a digital and physical card so that all operations are convenient, the customer care team 24/7.
 We are proud to be a trusted friend of every customer around the world.

 The Payment Institution License issued by the Central Bank of Lithuania is entirely owned by DNBC Financial Group.
 The Bank of Lithuania has granted us permission to conduct the Financial Activities specified in our License.
 With digital payments and remittances, DNBC Financial Group has become the preferred SWIFT transfer option for people and businesses all over Europe and the world.
 Individual consumers can also use Payment Mastercards to make online payments or withdraw cash from any ATM globally.